jplomas/tailwind-drug-label-colors/README.md

 ## Why?

-Color coded drug labels are a safety feature in anesthesia and critical care areas.
+Color coded drug labels are a safety feature in anaesthesia and critical care areas.
 The colors are standardized to help prevent medication errors.
 This theme is intended to make it easier to use these colors in web applications.

 ## How to use